cedrickchee/awesome-wireguard/README.md

 ## Contribute

 Contributions welcome!
-If you would like to contribute, please read the [contribution guidelines][contribute] first.
+If you would like to contribute, please read the [contribution guidelines][contributing] first.
 It contains a lot of tips and guidelines to help keep things organized.

 _Future: Implement GitHub Actions to monitor and verify all the links with a simple [Node.js script](./scripts/pull_request.js)_